axel-ram/axel-ram/README.md

 ### Hi there, My name is Ram👋

-- I am professional software developer in TCS working as CPQ IronPython Developer.
+- 👨‍💻I am professional software developer in TCS working as CPQ IronPython Developer.
 - 🔭 I like to learn new tech stack.
 - 📝 Currently I am learning Docker, devops concepts used to deploy python applications.
 - 🌱 I am also proficient in django.